FVH AWARDS

 Image

-• Publicly supported LGBTIQ+ people at games, on social media channels or through work with players or fans
+• Publicly supported LGBTQ+ people at games, on social media channels or through work with players or fans

-• Worked with internal staff or players to help them gain a better understanding of the issues around LGBTIQ+ inclusion in football
+• Worked with internal staff or players to help them gain a better understanding of the issues around LGBTQ+ inclusion in football

 • Taken part in the Month of Action, Trans Week of Action, Rainbow Laces or engaged in other similar campaigns

-• Engaged with or supported an LGBTIQ+ supporter’s group
+• Engaged with or supported an LGBTQ+ supporter’s group

-• Worked internally to make the club more inclusive for LGBTIQ+ people
+• Worked internally to make the club more inclusive for LGBTQ+ people

-• Publicly supported the inclusion of LGBTIQ+ people
+• Publicly supported the inclusion of LGBTQ+ people

 • Implemented training for staff, volunteers and players